coforma/github-contribution-stats/README.md

 - PRs are always attributed to the GitHub user who opened them

 **Rate limit errors:**
-- The scripts have automatic retry logic
+- The scripts have automatic retry logic with improved error detection
+- Rate limit detection now only triggers on actual API errors (fixed false positives from commit messages)
 - If you consistently hit limits, they will wait 60 seconds and retry
 - For very large organizations, consider running during off-peak hours

+**WSL or Git Bash environments:**
+- Use the token-based scripts (`github_stats_token.sh`, `github_stats_bulk_token.sh`)
+- See [TOKEN_SCRIPTS.md](TOKEN_SCRIPTS.md) for setup instructions
+- Requires a GitHub Personal Access Token instead of GitHub CLI

 ## Customization